3 Keys to Identifying Poison Ivy

 Even without leaves, poison ivy is still a danger.
 Being able to identify the vines of poison ivy can help in removal efforts.
 Be on the lookout for vines with small clusters of light green or white berries or white flowers.
 In the spring, most vines take on this appearance when preparing to sprout leaves.
 Even without the presence of leaves, care should be taken to avoid the poison ivy vine.

-For extra protection against the painful rash associated with these poisonous plants, Outdoor Joe's (formerly Rhus Tox) is a homeopathic solution capable of helping you build an immunity to the effects of poison ivy.
-Outdoor Joe's is safe for all ages so you can protect the entire family!
+For extra protection against the painful rash associated with these poisonous plants, Outdoor Joe's® (formerly Rhus Tox) is a homeopathic solution capable of helping you reduce the sensitivity to the effects of poison ivy.
+Outdoor Joe's® is safe for all ages so you can protect the entire family!